I will never forget the kryptonite-flare irradiating from the bedroom down the stairwell casting green shadows on each and every step.

 What To Do Instead: Hone in on a particular decorating topic or a particular decorating style.
 My favorite, and most useful, decorating and design books fall into one of these two categories.
 Like the deck design book that was laser-focused on building a deck, which helped us work through exactly what we wanted for our deck.
 Or, my Happy Chic by Jonathan Adler or I Break for Yard Sales by Lara Spencer, two of my favorite designers whose styles resonate with me and what I love in my home.

-7. Home & Garden Show Marathons on The Idiot Box
+7. Home & Garden Show Marathons on TV

 You aren’t really getting counseling advice by watching Dr. Phil, right?
 You shouldn’t be getting decorating advice from TV shows either.